College Basketball on CBS Sports: 1990s

 For the 1990 NCAA tournament, CBS expanded its coverage on the first Saturday to show a quadruple header.
 This particular tournament also marked Brent Musburger's last assignment for CBS.
 Although Musburger was fired on April Fools' Day (which fell on the Sunday of Final Four weekend that year), he still did play-by-play for the championship game.
-As previously mentioned, Musburger had done play-by-play (although he worked in the studio for the first weekends) for CBS' coverage of the Final Four since 1985.
+As previously mentioned, Musburger had done play-by-play (although he worked in the studio for the first weekends) for CBS's coverage of the Final Four since 1985.